 Two studies explore ways the EPS can collaborate with teachers to support and offer appropriate solutions to challenges.
 In her study, Stranda (2015) explores how the service can come closer to teachers in upper secondary school.
 In an action research project, an EPS counsellor worked as a collaboration partner by being present at one school, making informal and formal observations in classes and teachers’ meetings and actively participating in meetings concerning students with special needs.
-Stranda argues that a prerequisite for being a legitimate participant in the school’s everyday life is that the EPS counsellor has competence in both working traditionally with a focus on individual students and working with the school as an organization.
+Stranda argues that a prerequisite for being a legitimate participant in the school’s everyday life is that the EPS counsellor has competence in both working traditionally with a focus on individual students and working with the school as an organisation.
 Another study by Iversen et al. (2006) explored how the EPS collaborated with teachers and children in 27 schools to enhance the quality of the start of school.
 The EPS supported teachers and children by holding workshops and arranging dialogic seminars with external professionals.
-The findings show that collaboration through participation workshops and dialogues provide a better school start for all and particularly for vulnerable children.
+The findings show that collaboration through participation workshops and dialogues provide a better school start for all, particularly so in the case of vulnerable children.
 The collaboration efforts also improved the multidisciplinary teamwork and relationships, increased the focus on developmental and healthcare issues, developed professional knowledge and practical skills and increased support to local educational staff.
 Available time and external professional resources were the main constraints.

 The final study within this sub-category explored how EPS professionals perceive interdisciplinary collaboration (Ødegaard, 2005).
-Seven informants were interviewed due to their extensive experience of interdisciplinary collaboration in relation to children with mental-health problems.
-Findings from the study show that there are variations in interdisciplinary groups, and that variation is natural as any group must be formed according to the problems that are to be addressed and the assistance that is to be given.
+Seven informants were interviewed due to their extensive experience of interdisciplinary collaboration in relation to children with mental health problems.
+Findings from the study show that there are variations in interdisciplinary groups, and that variation is natural, as any group must be formed according to the problems that are to be addressed and the assistance that is to be given.
 The findings also show that professionals are challenged by the complex process with the number of professionals involved in providing treatment, as well as by collaboration as a work method.

 Users’ experiences of the EPS